MicrosoftDocs/learn/learn-pr/wwl-sci/deploy-configure-microsoft-entra-global-secure-access/includes/5-explore-global-secure-access-dashboard.md

 Select the Configure tenant restrictions button to navigate to the Session management are of Global Secure Access, where you can check the settings of your tenant restrictions.

 ## Web category filtering
-The Web category filtering widget displays the top categories of web content that were blocked or allowed by the service.
+The Web category filtering widget displays the top categories of web content that are blocked or allowed.
 These categories can be used to determine what sites or categories of sites you might want to block.
 Sort the results using the following categories:
  - Transactions: Shows the total number of transactions in the last 24 hours.
  - Users: The number of distinct users (UPN) accessing the destination in the last 24 hours.
  - Devices: The number of distinct device IDs accessing the destination in the last 24 hours.
 Select View all web categories to view more details about your network traffic.

 ## Device status
-The Device status widgets display the active and inactive devices that you have deployed.
+The Device status widgets display the active and inactive devices that you deployed.
  - Active devices: The number of distinct device IDs seen in the last 24 hours and the % change during that time.
  - Inactive devices: The number of distinct device IDs that were seen in the last seven days, but not during the last 24 hours.
 The % change during the last 24 hours is also displayed.